Sammi Hanratty

-Samantha Hanratty (born September 20, 1995) is an American actress.
+Samantha Lynn Hanratty (born September 20, 1995) is an American actress.
 Her first lead was in 2009, portraying Chrissa Maxwell in An American Girl: Chrissa Stands Strong.
 In 2011, she played the role Whitney Brown in the film The Greening of Whitney Brown.
 Hanratty is considered a Celebrity Friend for the Starlight Children's Foundation.
-Since 2021, she has played the young version of Misty in the Showtime drama series Yellowjackets.
+Since 2021, she has played teenage Misty Quigley in the Showtime drama series Yellowjackets.

 Early life

 Samantha Hanratty was born on September 20, 1995, in Scottsdale, Arizona.
-She attended Laurel Springs School.